mtsl8/wide-current/doc/drives.md

 * if you overflow RAM without swap in place, your system will crawl / hang / kernel panic.
 * swap can also be used for hibernation, in which case you need to allocate a bit more than the amount of used RAM in order to hibernate the RAM to the hard drive.
-* if you use encryption, consider the security implications of using unencrypted swap.. [solutions]()
+* if you use encryption, consider the security implications of using unencrypted swap. (more info below)
 * keeping in mind SSD's limited write cycles, in those cases it is preferable to use a swapfile and the hard drive's built in TRIM to rotate the drive, rather than burn out a fixed partition<br>

 the root partition can be (significantly) smaller than 40 if the system is light/minimal.
 I usually use 100 if the drive is big because .. why not?